Affiliate links on Android Authority may earn us a commission. Learn more.

 - Display: The panel’s color is excellent, and the resolution is sharp enough, making your snaps and HDR moves look sublime.
 The display’s 90Hz mode is plenty smooth even next to 120Hz rivals, but I only clocked it lowering the refresh rate to 60Hz.
 It’s not as battery-friendly as some of the ultra-low refresh LTPO panels we’ve seen.

 - Speakers: These speakers are plenty loud but aren’t as impressive as the Pixel 7 Pro’s setup.
 They’re upper-mid-heavy and lacking bass, producing a tinny quality on heavier tracks.
 Stereo separation isn’t brilliant, as the top speaker is hidden behind the display, but it’s fine enough to hear most of what’s going on in the mix.

 - Updates: Google promises a not-quite industry-leading three OS upgrades and five years of security patches for the Pixel 7.
 With Android 13 shipping out of the box, this means the phone will see core feature updates into 2025, followed by security patches for a further two years.
-Currently, only Samsung offers a better policy with its four years of OS upgrades.
-While it’d be fair to expect Google — the company behind Android — to at least be tied for the top spot, five years of security support is still pretty great.
+Currently, only Samsung offers a better policy across multiple phones with its four years of OS upgrades.
+Notably, the Pixel 8 series will receive seven years of updates and seven OS upgrades.
+The Pixel 7 will not.

 - 5G: US models from the Google Store, AT&T, and Verizon support mmWave and sub-6GHz 5G networks.
 Other regions, such as the UK and the rest of Europe, only support sub-6GHz bands.
 All regions sport a single-nano SIM and an eSIM.